 You know you have arrived when the road levels out and you reach a crossroads where you find a bizarre looking log house with an observatory tower, and a pink antique iron bridge crossing from an upper deck to the roof of a detached garage.
 Other less unusual evidence of civilization consists of the Glade Park Store, a post office, and the Glade Park Community Building, formerly known as Pipeline School (Register of Historic Places).

-There is also a volunteer fire department where, on summer Fridays, the Glade Park Fire department presents "Movies Under the Stars", to raise funds for the serious business of putting out fires, and give emergency assistance.)
+There is also a volunteer fire department.
+On summer Fridays, the Glade Park Volunteer Fire department presents "Movies Under the Stars", to raise funds for the serious business of putting out fires, and emergency response.
 It isn't just a local event.
-Hundreds load up their families and drive up from Grand Junction to cool off and eat at the grill (only open during the movie) and watch a family movie under stars that are bright and plentiful.
+Hundreds load up their families and drive up from Grand Junction to cool off and eat at the grill and watch a family movie under stars that are bright and plentiful.